top of page

 Pattern

-Like the symbols below, I am borrowing ancient patterns and built them with images of wall paint from the cities I've explored.
+Most of my early work was influenced by these ancient patterns.
 Underneath each primary pattern I have incorporated complimentary or contrasting components of street art to enhance the complexity of each piece.

 Symbol